 Due to the withdrawal symptoms, which may also include worsening depression, suicidal thoughts, or anxiety, Seroquel should not be stopped suddenly if someone has been using or abusing it for a period of time.
 Instead, a tapering schedule may be set up by a trained professional to slowly lower the dosage amount over a set amount of time until the drug is completely out of the person’s system.

-Detox may be the first stage of addiction treatment, and this process will help remove all toxins from the body, including both prescription drugs and illicit drugs or alcohol.
+Detox may be the first stage of addiction treatment, and this process will help remove all toxins from the body, including both prescription drugs the person is dependent on and illicit drugs or alcohol.
 Medications may be used during medical detox to help manage withdrawal symptoms, and individuals should be closely monitored and receive any necessary medical and mental healthcare.

 Polydrug abuse, or the abuse of more than one drug at a time, may be prevalent with individuals abusing Seroquel.
-Often, a drug screen may be done during the initial assessment in order to ensure that no medications or supplements used during detox, treatment, or recovery will have inadvertent and negative interactions with each other.
+Often, a drug screen may be done during the initial assessment in order initial assessment in order to identify any other undisclosed substances the person may have used from which they may now experience withdrawal symptoms, as well as to ensure that no medications or supplements used during detox, treatment, or recovery will have inadvertent and negative interactions with substances used by the person prior to intake.
 Behavioral therapies are important during addiction treatment to help uncover the potential triggers or reasons for using a prescription drug like Seroquel for nonmedical purposes.
 Stressors can be identified and new coping mechanisms learned during group and individual therapy sessions.

 Seroquel may be prescribed to treat mental health symptoms initially.
-Often, substance abuse and mental illness may be closely related, as NAMI reports that around half of all drug abusers also battle mental illness, and similar amounts of people suffering from serious mental illness may abuse substances.
+According to SAMHSA data from 2014, 39.1% of adults who have had a substance use disorder in the past year have also had some type of mental illness in the past year.
+SAMHSA also states that 18.2% of adults with any mental illness in 2014 also had a substance use disorder in the same year, and this number increases to 23.3% among adults with a serious mental illness in 2014.
 Co-occurring disorders, such as mental illness and substance dependence, are therefore relatively common and may be treated with integrated treatment models that take into account both the medical and mental health components of both disorders.

 Addiction treatment may be done through an outpatient or inpatient program, and both formats may use similar treatment methods.
 Residential treatment usually means that individuals stay on site in a specialized facility in order to receive around-the-clock and comprehensive care.
 With outpatient models, clients return home to sleep at night, and they schedule therapy and counseling sessions, as well as support group meetings, around their schedules, so they are able to maintain work and familial commitments if needed.
 Families and loved ones should decide on a treatment model that best fits their individual circumstances and work together with trained professionals to foster a long and healthy recovery.